kovidgoyal/calibre/manual/faq.rst

 How do I use calibre with my iPad/iPhone/iPod touch?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to transfer books wirelessly to your Apple device (iPad/iPhone/iPod)
-is to use the `Calibre Companion <https://calibrecompanion.co?utm_source=Calibre&utm_medium=Website&utm_campaign=Main&utm_term=FAQ&utm_content=IOS>`__ iOS app.
-This app allows calibre to connect to your Apple device wirelessly, just as though you
-plugged in the device with a USB cable.
-You can browse files on the device
-in calibre and use the :guilabel:`Send to device` button to transfer files to
-your device wirelessly.

-Another easy way to browse your calibre collection from your Apple device
+An easy way to browse your calibre collection from your Apple device
-is by using the calibre Content server, which makes your collection available
+is by using :doc:`server`, which makes your collection available
 over the net.
 First perform the following steps in calibre

   * Set the Preferred Output Format in calibre to EPUB (The output format can be